 Sampling schemes are used to generate sets of simulations to run in the sensitivity analysis.
-Essentially a sampling scheme is a method of defining a set of points $\{\mathbf{z}1, \mathbf{z}2, \mathbf{z}3, \dots, \mathbf{z}n\}$ that will be used to generate simulations.
-The three types of sampling schemes available are one-at-a-time, uniform random Monte Carlo, and user defined.
+Essentially a sampling scheme is a method of defining a set of points $\{z_1, z_2, z_3, ..., z_n\}$ that will be used to generate simulations.
+The types of sampling schemes available are full factorial, Sobol sequence, Latin hypercube, centered composite, Box Behnken, Plackett Burman, fractional factorial, uniform random, one-at-a-time, and user-defined.